 - 86% of consumers claim that authenticity is essential when deciding which brands to like, follow and support

 - 69% of consumers need to trust brands based on their impact on society

 - Consumers who have an emotional connection with brands have a 306% higher lifetime value

 - 93% of Twitter’s community members are open to brands that have a consumer-based marketing approach, who participate in a conversation, for example by helping and providing support.

 Dig deeper into all the top social media trends in the UK

-I’ve covered just three of the top social media trends in the UK for 2021, and highlighted a few brands that are already doing this well, but of course you can see examples of all these trends in action across many UK brands.
-To get more details on the top ten social media trends mentioned above, and to see how brands globally are incorporating them, download the full report.
+I’ve covered just one of the top social media trends in the UK for 2023 and highlighted a few brands that are already doing this well, but of course, you can see examples of consumer-based marketing and all these other trends in action across many UK brands.
+To get more details on the top ten social media trends in the UK mentioned above, and to see how brands globally are incorporating them, download the full report.